emtilt/ph410s21/_slides/day1.md

 ### Homework problems

 * We will be using Python on homework problems this semester.
 You are welcome to use any distribution, but I recommend [Google Colab](https://colab.research.google.com) or [Anaconda](https://www.continuum.io/downloads)
-* Installation help can be found at [evantilton.com/guides](http://evantilton.com/guides) or by talking on Slack
-* Homework questions will take the form of a Jupyter notebook, which you can turn in by adding them to the Github repository.
+* Computational homework questions will take the form of a Jupyter notebook, which you can turn in by adding them to the Github repository.
 * If you get stuck somewhere, post on Slack, so your classmates benefit from your question.
 Use the channels and giphy responsibly.
 * Regular homework should be handwritten.
-Alternately, you are welcome to typeset it in LaTeX or Markdown and share it via Slack or Github, but I won't accept it unless you typeset using standard mathematical notation and convention.
+Alternately, you are welcome to typeset it in LaTeX or Markdown, but I won't accept it unless you typeset using standard mathematical notation and convention.

 </section>